MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/work-streams.md

 ---
 # Create and manage work streams

 Work streams define the settings and properties for a specific source or originating point that customer requests or queries can come from.
-For example, if requests originate from two chat portals, you can create two different work streams for each of them.
+For example, if requests originate from two chat portals, you can create a different work stream for each of them.
 If conversations are created as case records, you can create a separate work stream for them.

 All work streams are associated with unique channels.
 Channels can be defined for chats, entities, and so on.
 A work stream can't be associated with more than one channel.